The volunteer basket after a day of harvest: eggs, shiitake, kholrabi, and romanesca broccoli |

 1 cup heavy cream

--Melt together on the stove and then cool in the fridge while stirring occasionally
+and then cool in the fridge while stirring occasionally

 STEP 2:

-2 Cups heavy cream whipped to stiff peaks
+2 Cups heavy cream whipped

--Fold the whipped cream into the peanut butter in 3 segments
+the peanut butter in 3 segments

-Note: make sure the melted peanut butter and cream cools enough so it doesn’t melt the whipped cream when they get folded together
+peanut butter and cream cools enough so it doesn’t melt the whipped cream when

 Chocolate Filling